 Here are some steps to prevent your basset hound from becoming a picky eater.

 1. Changing its environment

 Though feeding your basset hound may sometimes sound like a simple process to do.
 How you provide your food and even the time you do feedings will sometimes affect how much food your basset hound is willing to eat.
 You can do a few things to prevent picky eating behavior in your basset hound create and stick with a consistent feeding routine.
 To set this schedule, you need to do the following:

 - Allow the food to stay out for a while.
-If your basset hound knows they can come back and eat all through the night, then your basset hound may not eat when they should.
+If your basset hound knows it can come back and eat all through the night, then your basset hound may not eat when it should.
 It will help if you never leave the food out for more than 15 to 20 minutes.

 - If your basset hound does not seem interested in eating anything, take away the bowls rather than leave them out.

 - Do not offer your basset hound any extra treats or food until the next schedule.

 It may take a lot of time for your basset hound to get used to the new eating schedule and not have many threats throughout the day.
 But, if you stick with these rules, your basset hound will learn when eating time is and may become less picky about its food.

 2. Avoid giving snacks to your basset hound